fAKe2004/GensokyoGeoGuesser/README.md

 > You don't need our prior permission to use it, though we'd love to hear about your usage.

 > You may use our deployment (i.e., [ggg.arthas.org](ggg.arthas.org)) directly if you are not expert in computer science.
-In that case, we recommand contacting [project owner](mailto:fake@sjtu.edu.cn) beforehand to get potential maintanance support during your Touhou event.
+In that case, we recommend contacting [project owner](mailto:fake@sjtu.edu.cn) beforehand to get potential maintanance support during your Touhou event.